Toro HR hours after trading sides, but Astros beat Mariners

 Toro was taking his pregame swings for Houston when he learned about the deal.
 The infielder walked to the other dugout, put on his new uniform and went back to the batting cage.

-Toro had a two-run, pinch-hit homer in the ninth off Astros closer Ryan Pressly.
-His seventh homer drew the Mariners within two runs and they put two on with one out before Pressly escaped.
+Toro had a two-run, pinch-hit homer in the ninth that bounced off right fielder Kyle Tucker’s glove and into the stands.
+The shot came off Astros closer Ryan Pressly a day after Toro homered against the Mariners.
+His seventh homer — he has hit one in three straight games — drew the Mariners within two runs and they put two on with one out before Pressly escaped.

+Toro is the first player in major league history to homer for one team and against that team in consecutive games, ESPN said, citing the Elias Sports Bureau.

+“When I hit it I knew I hit it good, but I thought it was a little too high honestly,” Toro said.
+“After (Tucker) jumped, I was pretty excited, obviously.”

 Seattle had won four in a row, including an 11-8 victory over the Astros on Monday night when it rallied from a 7-0 deficit.